-Kent State Tuscarawas' Academic Services office, Math lab and Writing lab are available to assist students in developing good study skills and receiving the support they need to be successful.
-For more information, visit our Academic Services site.
+Kent State Tuscarawas' Tutoring Services, Math lab and Writing lab are available to assist students in developing good study skills and receiving the support they need to be successful.
+For more information, visit our Tutoring Services site.

 Q. Do I have to know what career I want to pursue before I enter college?